Mazda 3 2014-2018: problems, interior photos, engine, pros and cons

-Problems: In models with a manual HVAC controls, a little plastic arm that pops out of its place can cause the heater to blow cold air.
+Problems: In models with manual HVAC controls, a small plastic arm that pops out of its place can cause the heater to blow cold air.
 The problem part is located behind the glove box.
 The fix is easy: the link set ($20 part) must be replaced.

 2018 Mazda 3 5-door